Richard Dawkins' 8-buttoned Creation Machine

 Size of the moon

-+ Sun's gravitational effect on the moon (currently about twice that of the earth) would be greater, causing severe irregularities in moon's orbit with consequences like those explained for 'Distance of moon from the earth'
++ Sun's gravitational effect on the moon (currently about twice that of the earth) would be greater, causing severe irregularities in moon's orbit with consequences like those explained for 'Distance of the moon from the earth'

 – The moon would have less mass and would therefore draw rapidly closer to the earth; earth’s day would be only about two thirds its current length; less scattered sunlight; greater seasonal fluctuations; life would be uncomfortable